Tinkle has 27 points, 11 boards in Oregon State’s 78-67 win - WHIZ News

 CORVALLIS, Ore.
-(AP) — Tres Tinkle scored 27 points and grabbed 11 rebounds to lead Oregon State to a 78-67 victory over UC Santa Barbara on Wednesday night.
+(AP) — Tres Tinkle is averaging a double-double this season, and Oregon State’s senior forward did nothing to hurt those numbers in a 78-67 victory over UC Santa Barbara on Wednesday night.

+Tinkle scored 27 points on 9-of-15 shooting, grabbed 11 rebounds and had three assists.
+The Beavers (4-1) never trailed.

+“I think he’s the player of the year in the Pac-12,” UCSB coach Joe Pasternack said.
+“I think he’s an NBA first-round pick.”

 Oregon State (4-1) extended a 34-27 halftime lead to as many as 19 points in the second half.

-Oregon State’s Kylor Kelley picked up his third foul at 18:44 of the second half with the Beavers leading 38-29, but Oregon State added to its lead with the Pac-12’s shot-block leader on the bench.
+Oregon State’s Kylor Kelley picked up his third foul at 18:44 of the second half with the Beavers leading 38-29, but the Beavers added to their lead with the Pac-12’s shot-block leader on the bench.

+“It felt great.
+I was trying to do stuff to help the team,” Silva said.
+“I put myself in the right spots and they found a way to get me the ball.”

-Oregon State took its largest lead at 51-32 on Roman Silva’s rebound basket.
+Oregon State took its largest lead at 51-32 on Silva’s rebound basket.

 Oregon State shot 56.6% from the field compared to 36.1% for the Gauchos, who were just 5 of 27 (18.5%) from behind the arc.
 UCSB had a 43-30 advantage on the boards.